When to See a Doctor for Back Pain

 • Severe, unrelenting pain

 The cause of back pain drives the symptoms that patients experience.
 Your physician will determine a key factor during diagnosis: Is the pain isolated, axial back pain, or is there a nerve component?
-Patients with true axial low back pain will present with focal pain that may radiate across the back.
+Patients with true axial low back pain will present with focal pain that may radiate across the back’s muscles.
 If there is compression of the nerves, patients will more commonly have pain which radiates down their legs or have discomfort in their legs, particularly when exerting themselves.

 What are the Treatment Options for Low Back Pain?

-The treatment of low back is driven by the cause of a patient’s symptoms.
+The treatment of low back pain is driven by the cause of a patient’s symptoms.
 Fortunately, roughly 90% of patients with low back pain will have resolution of their symptoms in 3 months, with or without treatment.
 Most commonly, there will be relief of discomfort within 6 weeks.
 The focus of conservative management for low back pain is symptom management.
 Conservative treatments may include:

 • Physical therapy (PT) for 6 weeks in order to strengthen the lower back muscles and core muscle groups